-If you’re looking forward to meeting a specific character, ask a cast member upon entering the park if they have any tips as to where they might be on the day you’re visiting.
+If you’re looking forward to meeting a specific character, ask a cast member upon entering the park if they have any tips as to where they might be.
 Using Disneyland’s app is also a really helpful way to locate them!

 Character Breakfast at Disney’s Grand Californian Hotel and Spa

 Character dining experiences are one of the most magical parts of visiting Disneyland.
 We always try to make room for at least one on every trip.
-They’re truly a special and memorable part of our vacations, and something my kids fondly cherish and talk about frequently.
+They’re truly a special and memorable part of our vacations.
+And it’s something my kids fondly cherish and talk about frequently.
 While character dining has changed recently due to COVID restrictions, it’s still something your family shouldn’t miss out on!

-Going to the Character Breakfast at Disney’s Grand Californian Hotel & Spa gives a chance for my kids to connect one-on-one with their favorite characters and princesses.
+Going to the character breakfast at Storytellers Cafe in Disney’s Grand Californian Hotel & Spa gives kids a chance to connect with their favorite characters and princesses.
 Don’t get me wrong, seeing them around the parks and in parades is exciting, but there’s nothing like meeting them in an easy-going dining experience where there’s no rush.

-All the cast members and characters make sure every child feels like the only one in the room, and their eyes light up with excitement.
+All the cast members and characters make sure every child feels like the only one in the room.
+It’s wonderful seeing their eyes light up with excitement!
 As a mom, these are the moments that make me want to freeze time.

 Because this is a safari-themed breakfast, the characters are sadly not dressed up for Halloween, but I still think it’s a must-see for any trip to Disneyland.
 Be sure to book ahead of time, as these character experiences can fill up fast!